wbhoomika/python4beginners-Hacktoberfest22/README.md

 Here are 2 quick and painless ways to contribute to this project:

-* Create a simple python program of your choice or try fixing bugs in the repository in "Python Projects" folder
+* Create a simple python program of your choice or try fixing bugs in the repository folder: "Python Projects".
 * Add your name to the `CONTRIBUTORS.md` file.

 Choose both, make a pull request for your work and wait for it to be merged!!